-LAFCo has developed standards and guidelines in its Plans, Policies, and Procedures Manual that aid in the implementation of the CKH Act.
-The following Sacramento LAFCo policies, standards and procedures, relate to Public Services:
+The Sacramento LAFCo has developed standards and guidelines in its Plans, Policies, and Procedures Manual that aid in the implementation of the Cortese-Knox-Hertzberg Act.
+The following Sacramento LAFCo policies, standards, and procedures relate to the project with respect to public services.